LEAGUE7QC/LEAGUE7QC.github.io/docs/season/04/rules-format.md

 - Staff verification required for:
     - Disputed scores
     - Technical issues
+- For disputes or penalty claims:
+    - Anybody may open a ticket within 48 hours of the series end with evidence of the claim
+    - Ticket must include any available evidence of the issue
+    - If reported within 48 hours, staff may take as much time as necessary to conduct their investigation, review, and issuance of a decision
+    - If reported after 48 hours have passed, any match results stand
+    - If there is an infraction that still warrants action, this can still be handled with individuals involved (i.e. cheating may still warrant a ban from league participation but would no longer affect match results)
+    - If a decision changes match results where a won game becomes a tie, teams must meet within 1 week to play a tiebreaker match
+    - A tighter timeframe may be required if near the end of the season

 #### 7.2.3.1 Match Results Changed by Penalty
 - If penalties occur in a game, the final recorded score shall be adjusted accordingly